The information on this page was provided by the law school.

 - Designed to be completed in either one year (full-time) or two years (part-time.)

 Curriculum and Courses: LLM candidates will be required to earn 26 credits in approved courses.
 The first semester requires that students complete 12-credits of required introductory courses.
 The second semester includes 12-credits of specialized courses, and a seminar.
 Students are required to earn 2-academic credits by engaging in a faculty-supervised research and writing project and electives will be offered from which to choose for their remaining 2 credits.
-Students will be expected to complete their degrees within 36 months of initial enrollment in the School of Law.
+Students will be expected to complete their degrees within 36 months of initial enrollment in the College of Law.

 |Aviation Cybersecurity - LLMC 301||3 credits|